mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

       [detector.correction.flat]
         rear_file = "flat_file.091"

+.. _habeff-ref:

 MON/HABEFF=a
 ------------

 This command was used to specify an approximate correction to the LOQ instrument high-angle detector efficiencies arising from the longer path length through the detection volume at high angles.
-Also see MON/HABPATH[/ON][/OFF].
+See also :ref:`habpath-ref`.

 The correction assumed a value (parameter a) for the efficiency at 1 Angstrom, the default value of which was 0.2.
 Setting a=1.0 was akin